Esri/vehicle-commander-java/README.md

 * [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)

+### Getting Started with the Vehicle Commander
+* Install and configure Apache Ant
+    * Download Ant from the [Apache Ant Project](http://ant.apache.org/bindownload.cgi) and unzip to a location on your machine
+    * Set environment variable `ANT_HOME` to Ant Install Location
+    * Add Ant\bin to your path: `%ANT_HOME%\bin`
+    * NOTE: Ant requires the [Java Developer Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed and the environment variable `JAVA_HOME` to be set to this location
+    * To verify your Ant Installation: Open Command Prompt> `ant -v` and verify it runs and returns the version correctly
+* To build or run an application
+    * Open Command Prompt>
+    * > cd vehicle-commander\source\ `{Project/Application}`
+    * To Build: > ant
+    * To Run: > ant run
+    * Verify “Build Succeeded”

 ## Requirements

 * ArcGIS Runtime SDK for Java 10.1.1
 * Java Development Environment (this template has been tested with Ant and Eclipse)
+* Apache Ant - used to compile and run source
 * See the [ArcGIS Runtime SDK for Java](http://resources.arcgis.com/en/help/system-requirements/10.1/index.html#/ArcGIS_Runtime_SDK_10_1_1_for_Java/015100000093000000/) page for detailed system requirements

 ### Services